 How to sell a car: step by step guide

-Selling your car can seem like a stressful undertaking.
-After all, your car is probably one of your most valuable possessions, so not only do you want to make sure you’re selling for the best price, you also want to know you’re finding a trustworthy buyer.
-Annoyingly, that’s not always as straightforward as it should be, but hopefully our guide on how to sell a car can help.
+Selling your car can seem stressful.
+You want to make sure you’re selling for the best price, but selling to a trustworthy buyer.
+Annoyingly, that’s not always as straightforward as it should be, but hopefully, our guide on how to sell a car can help.

 Steps